MCT-master/mct-master.github.io/_posts/2019-11-25-b-team-deep.md

 ## Results?

-![Jarle's results for one attempt](/assets/img/b-team/classifier.png)
+![Jarle's results for one attempt](/assets/img/b-team/classifier.png) Figure 2: Jarle's results for one attempt

-Building a model to categorize Team B’s dataset was largely successful, with an accuracy of 94% over a 10-fold validation (at our best).
+Building a model to categorize Team B’s dataset was largely successful, with an accuracy of 94% over a 10-fold validation (at our best, see Figure 3).
 Afterwards, we trained the model with another group’s dataset to compare whether our configuration would apply to another database: it did not.
 We found that Team B and Team C compiled _very_ different datasets, resulting in less accurate classifiers built from the sample database.
 We were only able to achieve a consistent 70%, regardless it seemed, of changes to the activation function or hidden layer architecture.
 Team C’s sounds, it seemed from examination by ear, shared less sonic similarities, and appeared to be sourced from multiple different sample packs (shame on them!).

 ![Jackson's results averaged over 10 iterations](/assets/img/b-team/classifier2.png)
+Figure 3: Jackson's results averaged over 10 iterations

 In any case, through this module, we were able to learn quite a bit about the theory (and some practice) of basic machine learning.
 We trained an instrument using a readily made neural model to produce control dynamic synth in space and a classifier that was able to recognize categories of sound using their spectral qualities accurately.
 With this perspective, we did succeed in dipping our toes into the great big world of machine learning.